newrelic/newrelic-unix-monitor/README.md

 ## Requirements
 * A New Relic account.
-	* As this monitor posts 'custom events' to Insights, your account must either have an active [Insights trial](https://newrelic.com/signup) or be a paid Insights account.
 * A Unix server that you want to monitor
 * Java JRE/JDK v1.6 or later
 * Network access to New Relic (proxies are supported, see details below)
-* For Dashboard Installation: `curl` or `wget` installed

 ### OSes with Available Configurations
 * AIX 7.x